Marcel Proust

+Biography

 Proust was born on 10 July 1871 at the home of his great-uncle in the Paris Borough of Auteuil (the south-western sector of the then-rustic 16th arrondissement), two months after the Treaty of Frankfurt formally ended the Franco-Prussian War.
-His birth took place at the very beginning of the Third Republic, during the violence that surrounded the suppression of the Paris Commune, and his childhood corresponded with the consolidation of the Republic.
+His birth coincided with the beginning of the French Third Republic, during the violence that surrounded the suppression of the Paris Commune, and his childhood corresponded with the consolidation of the Republic.
 Much of In Search of Lost Time concerns the vast changes, most particularly the decline of the aristocracy and the rise of the middle classes, that occurred in France during the fin de siècle.

 Proust's father, Adrien Proust, was a prominent French pathologist and epidemiologist, studying cholera in Europe and Asia.
 He wrote numerous articles and books on medicine and hygiene.
-Proust's mother, Jeanne Clémence (maiden name: Weil), was the daughter of a wealthy Jewish family from Alsace.
+Proust's mother, Jeanne Clémence (maiden name: Weil), was the daughter of a wealthy German–Jewish family from Alsace.
 Literate and well-read, she demonstrated a well-developed sense of humour in her letters, and her command of the English language was sufficient to help with her son's translations of John Ruskin.
 Proust was raised in his father's Catholic faith.
-He was baptized (on 5 August 1871, at the church of Saint-Louis d'Antin) and later confirmed as a Catholic, but he never formally practised that faith.
+He was baptized on 5 August 1871 at the Church of Saint-Louis-d'Antin and later confirmed as a Catholic, but he never formally practised that faith.
 He later became an atheist and was something of a mystic.

-By the age of nine, Proust had had his first serious asthma attack, and thereafter he was considered a sickly child.
+By the age of nine, Proust had had his first serious asthma attack, and thereafter was considered a sickly child.
 Proust spent long holidays in the village of Illiers.
 This village, combined with recollections of his great-uncle's house in Auteuil, became the model for the fictional town of Combray, where some of the most important scenes of In Search of Lost Time take place.
 (Illiers was renamed Illiers-Combray in 1971 on the occasion of the Proust centenary celebrations.)

 In 1882, at the age of eleven, Proust became a pupil at the Lycée Condorcet; however, his education was disrupted by his illness.
 Despite this, he excelled in literature, receiving an award in his final year.
 Thanks to his classmates, he was able to gain access to some of the salons of the upper bourgeoisie, providing him with copious material for In Search of Lost Time.